-The asymmetric unit is half a molecule, which will be completed by a two-fold rotation across an axis parallel to the crystallographic b-axis as shown in Figure 1.
+The asymmetric unit is half a molecule, which can be completed by a two-fold rotation across an axis parallel to the crystallographic b-axis as shown in Figure 1.
 The two branches of the diradical have a syn-like conformation in relation to the disulfide group with a C-S(1)-S(1A)-C torsion angle of -89.7(1)º.

 Figure 1.
 Molecular structure of 3 (with thermal ellipsoids at 25% probability level).